Low Sodium Ketchup Recipe (No Salt Added)

 Why Make Salt-Free Ketchup At Home?

-Ketchup is easy recipe to make with some panty staple ingredients, and it requires no stove top or microwave cooking!
+Ketchup is simple to make with some panty staple ingredients, and it requires no stove top or microwave cooking!
 It has a really wonderful flavor from the tomato paste, vinegar, and brown sugar and honey which give it a nice sweetness.

 Making your own ketchup at home is especially great because you can add in any additional spices you like!
 Want a spicier ketchup?
 Mix in some additional cayenne pepper or red pepper flakes.
 Want a less sweet ketchup?
 Skip the brown sugar or honey and add extra chopped garlic!

 You can make this ketchup in one bowl, and serve it up for a crowd if you are having a barbecue.
-It’s inexpensive, simple, and a great alternative to store-bought ketchups!
+It’s inexpensive, simple, and a great alternative to store-bought!

-- Tomato Paste: makes thick ketchup with a deep bold tomato flavor.
+- No Salt Tomato Paste: makes thick ketchup with a deep bold tomato flavor.
 I only use a no salt added tomato paste, so you can control the amount of sodium in the recipe.

 - Brown Sugar: I like to use a dark brown sugar which gives the ketchup a really nice flavor.

 - Honey: I’d recommend trying a local farmers market to find the best raw honey in your area.
-If you can’t find local, raw organic honey is a great option.
 I like to use both brown sugar and honey in this ketchup for the best consistency.
 You can substitute maple syrup as well if you don’t have honey on hand.

 - White Vinegar – I used a basic white vinegar, but you could also get creative and try out different flavored vinegars too: red wine vinegar, apple cider vinegar, or even balsamic!